htmlgen/htmlgen.github.io/README.md

 At this point in the game I am most looking for financial assistance.
 You must understand creating a tool like this takes an incredible amount of time and I'm still a human being.
 Still gotta eat.
 Still gotta sleep.
 Still gotta pay for a roof over my head.
 Sending donations by either <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=%65%6C%65%61%64%6F%6E%34%40%67%6D%61%69%6C%2E%63%6F%6D&no_note=0&currency_code=USD">PayPal</a> or <a href="https://www.coinbase.com/eleadon">Bitcoin</a> would be greatly appreicated.
 Considering the amount of time I'm pouring into this project and the countless hours it could save you and your future web development needs it probably wouldn't kill you to toss me like 5 bucks.
 If enough people donated I could afford to work on this project full time.

 One final note.
 Yes I am aware there are high-quality, high-grade professional web-design tools out there like <a href="http://www.adobe.com/products/muse.html">Adobe Muse</a> and <a href="http://www.adobe.com/products/dreamweaver.html">Adobe Dreamweaver</a> but both of which cost money and I'm trying to make a free alternative here that is open-source and community driven.
 You may consider this project analogous to <a href="http://brackets.io/">Brackets</a> in that it's free and it's only job in life is to produce HTML.
-The only difference is this tool attempts to visually design the page in the browser and it tries to write out as much of your HTML code for you as it possibly can.
+The only difference is this tool attempts to visually design the page in the browser and it tries to write out as much of your HTML code for you as it possibly can whereas Brackets is just a text editor.